TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+New for r229
+Fixed: ShowFreeCamPosition not working.
+Fixed: Add position to position list not adding free cam position when in free cam.
+Fixed: Menu could be activated during loadscreen.
+Fixed: InfMenuCommands.ToggleFreeCam > InfCamera.ToggleFreeCam for SOC quickmenu.
+Fixed: Warp mode not working and also breaking IH menu - thanks for the report.

 New for r228
 Fixed: IH buttons/menu responsiveness when using HighSpeedCam/TimeScaleMode - InfButtons/InfMenu using os.clock instead of Time.GetRawElapsed (which is synced to game timescale) - thanks VenomHSCV for the prod.
 InfWeather: